galasa-dev/galasa.dev/src/markdown-pages/Galasa_automation.md

 - A single API runs any test regardless of underlying technology.
 - Tests can be dynamically selected from a catalog.
 - Environment stability is assured before tests are run.
-- Test results are automatically monitored.
+- Test results can be monitored automatically.

 <b>A single point of control:</b>